oz-mollerstuen/AA-Field-Guide/Capstone-Research/commit-log.md

 #
 # 8/9/23 - Last day of Capstone

-* Today: Styling, attempt to add day counter.
+* 8:20 - Today: Styling, attempt to add day counter.
-*
+* 9:40 - Working on counter and preparing presentation